Updated on May 25, 2023

 By far, the best method is to use a good trap and relocate the raccoon.
 This can be dangerous if you aren’t prepared, so you may wish to hire a professional to trap and remove these pests.

 Traps can easily be set up in your backyard and may catch other invading critters by accident.
+Just remember, a raccoon can find its way home from as far as 18 miles away.

 Under the House